the-events-calendar/event-tickets/readme.txt

 = [4.5.2] TBD =

 * Fix - Hide others users from attendee managers email options [77050]
-* Tweak - Added filter to modify the Primary Info column of the Attendees Table [69538]
+* Tweak - Added a filter to modify the Primary Info column of the Attendees Table [69538]

 = [4.5.1] 2017-06-28 =